twiddlingbits/twr-wasm/docs/examples/examples-lib.md

 ---
-title: lib - Example of adding TypeScript APIS to C/C++
+title: lib - Example of adding TypeScript APIs to C/C++
 description: This example demos how to implement code in TypeScript that can be called by your twr-wasm C/C++ code.
 Uses class twrLibrary.
 ---